rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

     filename: 'bundle.js'
   },
   devServer: {
-    contentBase: './dist',
+    contentBase: './dist'
-    hot: true
   }
 };
 {{< /highlight >}}

-The npm start script should be broken right now, because your application doesn’t know about React yet.
-But you are ready to build your first React component, so let’s fix this.
+You can start your application again.
+Nothing should have changed except for that you can use future JavaScript functionalities now.
+You are ready to build your first React component.
+So let’s do this.

 {{% chapter_header "React Setup" "reactSetup" %}}